 The Data Advisory Committee monitors and reviews HMIS reports that are submitted to funders.
 This group is responsible for reporting on data quality and data completeness, and for providing recommendations to the CoC Governing Board on system-wide data performance improvements.
 Each year, this group works with the HMIS Lead to complete the Annual Gaps Analysis.

-Racial Equity Committee
+Racial Equity Committee (Pending)

 The Racial Equity Committee evaluates the CoC policies and data related to racial equity to ensure that access to safe and affordable services and housing is the norm for African American, American Indian, and LatinX peoples.
 This group monitors the extent that marginalized populations are overrepresented in the homeless system and recommends policy changes based on data and best practices.